k00mi/gitaly/design/README.md

 In this document I will try to explain what are our main challenges in scaling GitLab from the Git perspective.
 It is well known already that our [git access is slow,](https://gitlab.com/gitlab-com/infrastructure/issues/351) and no general purpose solution has been good enough to provide a solid experience.
 We've also seen than even when using CephFS we can create filesystem hot spots, which implies that pushing the problem to the filesystem layer is not enough, not even with bare metal hardware.

-This can be contrasted, among other samples, simply with a look at Rugged::Repository.new performance data, where we can see that our P99 spikes up to 30 wall seconds, while the CPU time keeps in the realm of the 15 milliseconds.
+This can be contrasted, among other samples, with a look at `Rugged::Repository.new` performance data, where we can see that our P99 spikes up to 30 wall seconds, while the CPU time keeps in the realm of the 15 milliseconds.
 Pointing at filesystem access as the culprit.

 ![rugged.new timings](design/img/rugged-new-timings.png)